RakeshRav/Astro-WalE/README.md

 5. Subtitle can be shorten to 3-4 lines, and we can give read more option to user

 6. Hardcode colors can be taken to colors style

+7. We can handle error with another cases when internet is not available, right now handled error as the last data we receive from data layer is older and current date data is not available